node-red/node-red.github.io/_posts/2019-09-30-version-1-0-released.md

 Whether through code, documentation, ideas or feedback, it all helps to keep the project moving in the right direction.

-If you are new to Node-RED or just getting started, we've also published a new video series to introduce the essentials of Node-RED.
+If you are new to Node-RED or wanted a refresher of the basics, we've also published a new video series to introduce the essentials of Node-RED.
 There's lots more to add, but there's plenty to get you started.